calcwatch/nes64/README.md

 ## Current Status

-NES 64 has been tested on [FCEUX](https://fceux.com/) 2.6.2 for macOS.
+NES 64 has been tested on [FCEUX](https://fceux.com/) 2.6.2 for macOS and [Nintendulator](https://www.qmtpro.com/~nes/nintendulator) 0.985 for 64bit Windows.
 It hasn't been confirmed to work on hardware yet.
 To run it on hardware, you'll need [MMC5](https://wiki.nesdev.org/w/index.php/MMC5) mapper support.

 You should be able to type and run BASIC programs, but don't expect `POKE`, `PEEK` or `SYS` calls to work as they did on the real Commodore 64.
 The memory and hardware layouts are totally different.